To request information from the School of Graduate Studies:

 130 St. George Street, #14-087

-Students wishing to apply for admission into the Collaborative Master of Arts Program in Asia-Pacific Studies (MAPS) must apply to (and be accepted into) both the Department of East Asian Studies and the Collaborative MA program in Asia-Pacific Studies.
-You should also contact the Collaborative Program Office to determine the admissions deadlines and to see if they require any additional documentation.
+Students wishing to apply for admission into the Collaborative Master’s Program in Contemporary East and Southeast Asian Studies (CESEAS) must apply to (and be accepted into) both the Department of East Asian Studies and the Collaborative MA program in East and Southeast Asian Studies.
+You should also contact the Collaborative Program Office at firstname.lastname@example.org or 416-946-8832 to determine the admissions deadlines and to see if they require any additional documentation.